smikhalevski/react-corsair/README.md

 });
 ```

-Now, `loadingComponent` would be rendered if there's nothing rendered yet.
+Now, `loadingComponent` would be rendered if there's loading in progress.

 Each route may have a custom loading component: here you can render a page skeleton or a spinner.

-Router would still render the previously matched route when a new route is being loaded, even if a new route has
+Router can render the previously matched route when a new route is being loaded, even if a new route has
 a `loadingComponent`.
-You can change this by adding a
+Customize this behavior by adding a
 [`loadingAppearance`](https://smikhalevski.github.io/react-corsair/interfaces/react_corsair.RouteOptions.html#loadingAppearance)
 option: